dillonforrest/startup/_posts/2014-11-24-is-starting-up-making-me-happy.md

 I woke up yesterday feeling anxious about still not having a product idea that people are paying for.
 It's an anxiety which started around Week 3 and got a little worse with each passing week.

 Some days are good, and I feel optimistic.
-Some days are bad, and the anxiety pulls me awake as it did yesterday.
+Some days are bad, and the anxiety pulls me from sleep as it did yesterday.

 The anxiety is a new recurring character in my life.
 I started wondering, if I'm so anxious, am I happy?